 The Success MAP (Minute Action Plan)

-The Success MAP lists all the one-minute exercises in Scott Mautz’s course, One-Minute Habits for Success, and helps you develop an organized, tailored plan for creating the achievement-assisting habits that are right for you in your situation.
+The Success MAP lists all the one-minute exercises in Scott Mautz’s course One-Minute Habits for Success and helps you develop an organized, tailored plan for creating the achievement-assisting habits that are right for you in your situation.

 The course exercises that build the right mindset, skillset, and reset habits are described below.
 Refer back to the course to review the content as needed.
-Then indicate the exercises you want to focus on (with a Y or N) below, and write down specifics on how you’ll build those exercises into your routine (which is necessary to form a habit).
+Then indicate the exercises you want to focus on (with a Y or N) and write down specifics on how you’ll build those exercises into your routine—which is necessary to form a habit.